miniBill/minibill.github.io/doc/_posts/2019-08-04-haskelm-4-prelude-to-the-foundation.md

 We'll copy the implementation from Elm's own `core`.

+It's much more ergonomic to just type alias the types from Haskell's `Prelude`, so `Maybe`, `Int`, `Bool` and other types are just aliased from `Prelude` instead of redefining them.

 ## In the next episode ##
 We'll implement subscriptions, which will require us to go deeper down the rabbit hole of multithreading in Haskell.